feyil/DesignPatternsCSharp/README.md

 * Define an algorithm at a high level
 * Define the interface you expect each strategy to follow
 * Provide for either dynamic or static composition of strategy in the overall algorithm

+### Template

+* Define an algorithm at a high level
+* Define constituent parts as abstract methods/properties
+* Inherit the algorithm clas, providing necessary overrides